Kobo Mini: Hardware

 Kobo Mini was introduced on 6 September 2012, with the Kobo Glo and Kobo Arc.
 Marketed with the slogan "Small is a Big Deal", it was targeted to those who wanted a pocket-sized device.

 Kobo Mini includes an E Ink screen for legibility in direct sunlight.
-It also included 2 GB of internal storage (although some units were shipped with 4 GB cards internally, which may be modified by the user, voiding any warranty, to gain access to the unpartitioned space).
+It also included a 2 GB internal microsd card (although some units were shipped with 4 GB cards internally, which may be modified by the user, any damage not covered by warranty, to gain access to the unpartitioned space).
 A distinguishing feature included SnapBacks (removable back covers) available in three colors at launch (Teal, Ruby Red, and Purple) with the distinct Kobo quilt pattern.
 Kobo Mini was available in two colours: black, and white.

 The Kobo Mini was intended to compete with the basic Kindle and Nook Simple Touch, with a similar price, identical screen resolution, and the same amount of storage.
 Advantages included the smaller dimensions and lighter weight.

 Kobo claims the battery lasts for a month, assuming 30 minutes of reading a day and Wi-Fi turned off.
 Charging the Kobo, as well as transferring documents, is accomplished with the micro-USB connecting port.